BryanChasko/HeraldStack/docs/DETAILED.md

 With explicit consent, HeraldStack observes and logs sleep patterns, conversations (when dual-consent is recorded), random thoughts, and important insights.
 All thoughts are automatically tagged and categorized (e.g., #idea,

-#todo, #relationship, #coding), with full access to raw logs for auditing,
+# todo, #relationship, #coding), with full access to raw logs for auditing

 tuning, or retraining.

 ### Calendar Intelligence